janakinathpokala/Data-Analysis-Pandas/readme.md

 # Data-Analysis-Pandas

-This material provides has in depth knowledge of pandas on various datasets.
+This material provides in depth knowledge of pandas on various datasets.
 Course Assignment solutions in Jupyter Notebook for reference purpose only.

 # Programming/Libraries